 Finally, because of the potential hazards of overheating, it is generally recommended that for sleep, a baby should be lightly dressed and covered with a sheet or thin blanket, and the room temperature should be such that it would be comfortable for an adult in a short-sleeve shirt.
 Swaddling and tight “tucking in” of infants is not recommended.

-there is no question that adult bedding material can be dangerous for infants, and infant/parent co-sleeping may expose an infant to this risk.
+It is currently recommended that infants not be placed for sleep on adult beds.23 This raises obvious questions about infant-parent co-sleeping, which is believed by some researchers to be potentially beneficial to both parents and infants.24 Research data on this topic, at the present time, do not provide a clear answer.
+Some studies have found infant/parent co-sleeping to be associated with a higher risk of SIDS, while others have not.10,25 In addition, several studies showing a correlation between co-sleeping and increased SIDS risk also find that co-sleeping appears to be linked with other risk factors, such as smoke exposure.10,26 Although studies of maternal-infant interactions during sleep indicate several potential benefits of co-sleeping,27 there is no question that adult bedding material can be dangerous for infants, and infant/parent co-sleeping may expose an infant to this risk.
 Studies are ongoing in an effort to answer questions concerning the risks versus benefits of co-sleeping and whether it can be done in a manner that does not increase the SIDS risk.
 Until this information is available, it would seem prudent not to expose infants to the well-documented hazards of sleeping on adult bedding materials.

 After numerous studies on breast feeding and SIDS, results are conflicting, and the relationship is still unclear.
 Several research studies have found a relationship between breast feeding and a lowered SIDS risk,28 while others have not found such a relationship.10 Still other studies have found a lower rate of SIDS in breast-fed infants, but statistical analysis suggests that it was not the breast feeding per se that was responsible for the apparent relationship.29 Contrary to the common view, no evidence shows that breast feeding per se is “protective” against SIDS.
 Of course, breast feeding offers many potential physiologic and psychologic benefits to mother and infant and is, in general, preferable to bottle feeding and recommended.

 Risk-reduction measures are apparently responsible for the recent 20 to 30 percent decline in the incidence of SIDS, while infant home monitoring has had no demonstrable impact in two decades.
 This result raises obvious questions about the role of infant home monitoring as a SIDS risk-reduction measure.
 At the present time, infant home monitoring is still recommended for use with any infant believed to be at risk of sudden death, as suggested by the 1987 National Institutes of Health Consensus Development Conference on Infantile Apnea and Home Monitoring.30 This recommendation includes preterm infants still having abnormal apnea or bradycardia when ready for discharge from the nursery, infants with one or more episodes of severe apparent life-threatening event (ALTE) and infants with medical conditions (e.g., central hypoventilation, tracheostomy) or on respiratory support (e.g., supplemental oxygen, home ventilators).